dtnorth/lockwood/README.md

 ### Notes:
 - Replace `<AWS_ACCOUNT_ID>` with your AWS account ID.
-- Modify `us-east-1` to your region if necessary.
+- Modify region if necessary.
 - Ensure your IAM roles and security group permissions are appropriate for your environment.